Almarranz/GNS/README.md

 * extarctpsf.pro
 * deepastro.pro
 ___
-13. alignquadrants.pro new verision.
+13. alignquadrants new verision.
 Instead of clinking on stars to figure out the x ,y displacement between list, run astroalign packge on GNS lits to get the transformation matrix, transfor the list and then align with poliwarp with VVV
-* astroaling_VVV.py
+*  ## astroaling_VVV.py
-* aa_alignquadrants.pro
+* ## aa_alignquadrants.pro
 ___